no triangle studios

 Villa Visala

-A two-story spec villa at Apes Hill, Barbados, whose architecture was finalized through the rendering process, then sold off-plan.
+A two-story spec villa at Apes Hill, Barbados, whose architecture was finalized through the rendering process and brought to market off-plan.

 Apes Hill · St. James, Barbados